IntelPython/fft_benchmark/README.md

-Benchmark a 1D in-place FFT of a `float32` array of size `100000000`, print only 5 measurements, only compute the first half of the conjugate-even DFT coefficients, and allow the FFT backend to only use one thread:
+Benchmark a 1D in-place FFT of a `float32` array of size `100000000`, print only 5 measurements, only compute the first half of the conjugate-even DFT coefficients, allow the FFT backend to only use one thread, and cache the DFTI descriptor between inner loop runs (similar behavior to `mkl_fft` for single dimensional FFTs).
 ```
-./fft_bench -P -r -t 1 -d float32 -o 5 100000000
+./fft_bench -P -c -r -t 1 -d float32 -o 5 100000000
 ```

 Benchmark a 3D in-place FFT of a `complex64` array of size `1001x203x3005`,